History of foreign relations of China: Republican China

 The Republican Revolution of 1911 overthrew the imperial court and brought an era of confused politics.
-Yuan Shikai became president in 1912 and, with support from regional war lords, tried to be a dictator.
+Yuan Shikai became president in 1912 and, with support from regional war lords, tried to declare himself Emperor in 1915.
 He showed little interest in foreign affairs apart from obtaining loans from Europe.
 When he suddenly died in 1916 the national government was left in chaos.

 When World War I broke out in 1914, China officially entered the war and played a small role.
 Japan seized the German possessions in China.
 In January 1915 Japan issued the Twenty-One Demands.
 The goal was to greatly extend Japanese control of Manchuria and of the Chinese economy.
-The Chinese public responded with a spontaneous nationwide boycott of Japanese goods; Japan's exports to China fell by 40%.
+The Chinese public responded with a spontaneous nationwide boycott of Japanese goods; Japan's exports to China fell by forty percent.
 Britain was officially a military ally of Japan but was affronted and no longer trusted Japan.
-With the British tied down on the Western Front against Germany, Japan's position was strong.
+With the British focused on the Western Front against Germany, Japan's position was strong.
 Nevertheless, Britain and the United States forced Japan to drop the fifth set of demands that would have given Japan a large measure of control over the entire Chinese economy and ended the Open Door Policy.
 Japan and China reached a series of agreements which ratified the first four sets of goals on 25 May 1915.
 Japan gained a little at the expense of China, but Britain refused to renew the alliance and American opinion turned hostile.
 The Paris Peace Conference in 1919 resulted in the Versailles Treaty that allowed Japan to retain territories in Shandong that had been surrendered by Germany in 1914.
 Chinese students launched the May Fourth Movement in 1919, inspiring a nationwide nationalistic hostility against Japan and the other foreign powers.

 After 1916 almost all of China was in the hands of regional warlords.
 Until 1929 the Nationalist government was a small rump establishment based in Beijing, with little or no control over most of China.
-However it did control foreign affairs, and was recognized by foreign countries.
-It receive the customs revenue; the money was largely used to pay off old debts, such as the indemnities for the Boxer Rebellion.
+However, it did control foreign affairs, and was recognized by foreign countries.
+It received the customs revenue; the money was largely used to pay off old debts, such as the indemnities for the Boxer Rebellion.
 It managed to negotiate an increase in the customs revenue, and represented China in international affairs such as the Paris peace conference.
 It tried with limited success to renegotiate the unequal treaties.
-Britain and the other powers continue to control Shanghai and the other port cities until the late 1920s.
+Britain and the other powers continued to control Shanghai and the other port cities until the late 1920s.

 In 1931, Japan seized control of Manchuria over the objections of the League of Nations.
-Japan quit the League, which was helpless.
+Japan quit the League, which was unable to respond.
 The most active Chinese diplomat was Wellington Koo.

 In 1938, Chiang Kai-Shek's Ministry of Foreign Affairs published a "Map of National Shame" which listed Mongolia, parts of Siberia, and Indochina as "lost territories."